All Collections

 Please be as detailed as possible when you fill out your consultation request.

-If you’re hoping for a particular medical outcome, like a certain prescription or a doctor’s note with specific wording, make this clear in your consultation request.
-Don’t worry about not knowing everything in advance — for example, if want a prescription but don’t know the name of the medication, that’s ok.
+Don’t worry about not knowing everything in advance — for example, if you want a prescription but don’t know the name of the medication, that’s ok.
 The more information you can include, the better.

 • Respiratory illnesses that require the doctor to listen to your lungs.